 Along the way I have developed expertise in establishing entrepreneurial behavior, culture, mindset, and structure for existing corporations/organizations with over 20 years’ experience applying these skills in corporate and academic environments as an entrepreneur and consultant.
 When I am not teaching, I work with corporations and non-profits to help them create new markets through value proposition design, customer experience mapping, and business model evolution.”

-Dean Walsh came to Cornell with extensive industry experience, including posts as Director of Training and Development for Nikko Hotels International, corporate training manager for the former Bristol Hotels, and senior auditor for Loews Corporation.
-She is also a former New York State Certified Public Accountant.
+Dean Walsh has extensive industry experience.
+She is the former director of training and development for Nikko Hotels International, corporate training manager for the former Bristol Hotels, and senior auditor for Loews Corporation.
+Dean Walsh is also a former New York State Certified Public Accountant.

 Pamela Moulton is an Associate Professor of Finance at Cornell’s School of Hotel Administration.
 Her teaching and research interests include financial markets and market microstructure, with a special interest in the role of investors.
 Her current research focuses on the impact of high-frequency trading on stock performance, the role of designated and voluntary market makers in stock liquidity, and detecting fraud in financial statements.
 Professor Moulton’s research has been published in several of the leading finance and accounting journals, including the Journal of Finance, the Journal of Financial Economics, the Journal of Accounting and Economics, and the Journal of Financial and Quantitative Analysis.
 Prior to her academic career, Professor Moulton worked in fixed-income research for more than a dozen years at various Wall Street investment banks, including Deutsche Bank, where she was a managing director and global co-head of relative value research.
 From 2003 to 2006, she was a managing director and senior economist at the New York Stock Exchange, where she focused on equity market microstructure research.
 A chartered financial analyst (CFA), Professor Moulton earned her B.S. in economics at the Wharton School of the University of Pennsylvania and her Ph.D. in finance and MPhil from the Columbia University Graduate School of Business.
 She was previously on the faculty of the Graduate School of Business Administration at Fordham University.

-- Identify the key challenges and opportunities facing hospitality businesses today, including the current and future challenges created by COVID-19
+- Identify the key challenges and opportunities facing hospitality businesses today

 - Explore ideas for innovative hospitality products and services that can stimulate demand and address consumer expectations in the new travel normal